abaeuerle/fano-3d-lt-gor-rho-1/README.md

 # fano-3d-lt-gor-rho-1
-A database of (non-toric) complexity one Q-factorial log terminal Gorenstein Fano 3-folds of Picard rank 1
+A database of the (non-toric) complexity one Q-factorial log terminal Gorenstein Fano 3-folds of Picard rank 1.

 For more information on the provided data see https://arxiv.org/abs/2108.03029.